PhD degree requirements

 - MAS 5312 Introduction to Algebra 2

 After completing one of the core courses, a student may take the corresponding part of the First Year Exam only the first three times the exam is offered.
-The exam section of Candidacy and Satisfactory Progress has deadlines by which the parts must be passed.
+The section Satisfactory Progress below has deadlines by which the parts must be passed.

 2. Language proficiency